-Much like the warped portrait on your left and the smoke-engulfed serial killer sleeve of his debut album (Urban Gothic, available now on Not Not Fun), the synth-guided songs of Xander Harris pay tribute to horror’s heyday; a time where John Carpenter’s crystalline keys were as creepy as Michael Myers’ mask and the death toll that went along with it.
+Much like the smoke-engulfed serial killer sleeve of his debut album (Urban Gothic, available now on Not Not Fun), the synth-guided songs of Xander Harris pay tribute to horror’s heyday; a time where John Carpenter’s crystalline keys were as creepy as Michael Myers’ mask and the death toll that went along with it.
 And unlike the growing number of vaporized VHS groups who clearly listened to a lot of Goblin growing up, Harris translates many of his tracks for the dancefloor, from the chest-beating basslines and steam-pressed breaks of “Fucking Eat Your Face” to the absolutely banging crypt keeper beats of “I Want More Than Just Blood,” a song that recently received a full-on 12” treatment from Not Not Fun’s new sister label, 100% Silk.

 In the following exclusive, the Texas-based producer presents a “collection of Berlin School/Kosmische Musik-style jams that I’ve been into a lot here lately”…